webplatform/docs/apis/network_information/NetworkInformation/index.md

 standardization_status: Non-Standard
 summary: 'Is exposed on the Navigator object, and all instances of the Navigator type are defined to also implement the NetworkInformation interface.'
 tags:
+  - API_Objects
-  0: API
+  - API
-  1: Objects
-  3: Mobile
+  - Mobile
-  4: Network
-  5: Information
+  - Network_Information
 uri: 'apis/network information/NetworkInformation'

 ---